The ways I have made Sites Pay for Themselves

 Examples of Good Affiliate Programs

-This is a hard one for me to give good examples for because generally you want to advertise things well within your niche, which is obviously very specific to you.
+This is a hard one for me to give good examples for because generally you want to advertise things well within your niche, which is very specific to you.
 I could list of all the football betting sites I use but I am sure that won’t help 99% of you good people reading this!

 One general affiliate program I can highly recommend is Amazon, we all know it and most of us use it, you can promote almost all of their products for a cut of anything sold.